Smartphone Users Statistics 2026 (Global Usage Data)

 As a result of these experiences, 36% of customers abandoned their carts.

-1. The number of mobile shoppers in the United States is set to increase to 187 million by 2024.
+• The number of mobile shoppers in the United States is expected to reach 187 million.

 Currently, the number of mobile shoppers in the United States is 167.8 million.
 This indicates that in the next three years, the number of mobile shoppers in the United States is expected to grow by a minimum of 11%, despite a mere 0.4% average annual increase in the population.